 Are you looking for the perfect picnic areas in Asheville, NC?
-As locals, these are our favorite places to lay down a blanket and munch in and around Asheville and Western North Carolina.
+As locals, these are the best Asheville picnic spots, the Blue Ridge Parkway included.

-Or, picture having a picnic at a winery or America’s largest home.
+Or, picture having a picnic at a winery, in botanical gardens, or at America’s largest home.

-There is nothing that I love more than going on a gorgeous walk or hike around the Blue Ridge Mountains and stopping to picnic in Asheville.
-Asheville is full of picnic areas, hiking trails, parks, gardens, and waterfalls perfect for picnicking with family, friends, or loved ones.
+There is nothing that we love more than going on a gorgeous walk or hiking around the Blue Ridge Mountains and then stopping to picnic in Asheville.

 Best Picnic Areas In Asheville, NC

-As locals, one of our favorite picnic areas in Asheville is Beaver Lake.
+As locals, one of our favorite picnic areas in Asheville includes Beaver Lake.
 Although privately owned, Beaver Lake is open to the public.

 Beaver Lake is located at 1056 Merrimon Ave.
 Asheville, NC 28804.
 Find multiple parking lots at the Bird Sanctuary and around the lake.
 There are no restrooms here.

-For more local Asheville picnic parks, don’t miss French Broad River Park or Carrier Park.
+For more local Asheville picnic spots, head to the French Broad River Park or Carrier Park.
 Both of these Asheville parks connect to each other via walking trails.

 French Broad River Park is located at 508 Riverview Dr, Asheville, NC 28806 with parking lots here and at Carrier Park.

-Biltmore Estate is located 1 Lodge St, Asheville, NC 28803.
-You can purchase tickets on Biltmore’s website.
+Biltmore Estate is located at 1 Lodge St, Asheville, NC 28803.
+Purchase tickets on Biltmore’s website.

 5. Pack Square

-Pack Square is plush with green spaces, water pads, water fountains, a concert and performance stage, local sculptures, and street art.
-Picnic in Asheville, and then head to one of these famous Asheville breweries.
+Pack Square features green spaces, water pads, water fountains, a concert and performance stage, local sculptures, and street art.

 Pack Square is located at 80 Court Plaza, Asheville, NC 28801.